ComputationalPhysiology/slackbot/README.md

 # ScholarBot

-This is the Slack bot used to post updates about citations for the Computational Phyisoligy department at Simula.
+This is the Slack bot used to post updates about citations for the Computational Physiology department at Simula.
 The ScholarBot is highly inspired by the [impact_bot](https://github.com/meg-simula/impact-bot), but is based only one python (as opposed to the `impact_bot` which uses an